 #1 Self Defense/Control

 I wanted my kids to know self-defense, yes their Dad could teach them how to fight but is that real self-defense?
+When they’re older they could use Guardian Self Defense products, like a taser, to protect themselves if ever they need to, but what about now?
+It’s not like they can carry a taser to school, but what if they need to defend themselves when walking to school?
+Or walking home?
 Martial Arts taught them to fight with their hands and their minds.
-They learned to take someone down (any size) by shaking their hand.
+I know that this will come in useful if they should ever need it, but I’m hoping that they don’t.
+Their teachers even told us to have a look for the best punching bags that are on the market, so they are able to improve on their techniques in their own time, to help them get better.
+I’m glad he told us about this, as it must mean he sees some promise in them.
+I do every day, and they have come so far already.
+They have learned to take someone down (any size) by shaking their hand.
 Can you do that?
 They can also take someone down if they come from behind and put them in a bear hug.
 Our kids are always going to be the “small/skinny” kids in class.
 At almost 40 Babe and I are still the “skinny kids” so I need them to know self-defense.

 With self-defense comes self-control.
 They are taught to only use martial arts when they need it.
+Take karate or kung fu classes in Santa Clartia or other martial arts training at the Ekata Training Center if you value your children learning self-defense in a responsible manner.
 Their Master Instructor does not play around with that and the kids know better.
 As a then busy 6 year old I appreciated the extra lesson in self-control for my son.
 They are taught to deal with their emotions and conduct themselves in an appropriate manner at all times.

 #2 Overall Fitness